peterhys/pyLEEM/docs/modules/calibrate.md

 # `pyleem.calibrate`

-The module provides parsing of TOML configuration files.
-A configuration file points to calibration files and an ROI.
-The module can either update the calibration parameters to the configuration file or read them from the file.
-The calibration files are used for dispersive plane analysis (SEES, XPS, etc.).
+The module provides helpers for reading and writing TOML configuration files that store data paths, an ROI file, optional calibration parameters, and a `[result]` section with the final `pixel_per_ev` and `peak_shift` values.

 ## Config file format